opendatasoft/overpass-query-box/README.md

 If you provide FTP credentials to the installation script, a python script will daily run to process Overpass requests and upload responses on a remote server.
 This script :
 * Fetch all files in INSTALL_DIR/cron/requests which ends with `.overpass`.
 * Pass its content to the Overpass interpreter and get the response.
 * Upload each responses in a separate file on the FTP server.
-Actually the file will be named as the original request file but the `.overpass` extension will be replaced by '.xml'.
+Actually the file will be named as the original request file but the `.overpass` extension will be replaced by '.osm'.
 It can easily be changed in the INSTALL_DIR/main.py script.